Fountain55/Group6-FinalProject/README.md

-## Group6-FinalProject
+## Group 6-FinalProject
-This is the project for 0010 Group6 Final Project.
+This is the project for 0010 Group 6 Final Project.

 ### Team name
 TODO